How to Reduce Running Costs for Your Residential Block in 2020

 With big projects, the costs can be managed by choosing the best team for the job.
 And, this isn’t always the lowest bid.
 Research companies to see if they have a track record of going over budget or poor management before you commit.

 Of course, you’ll need to follow Section 20 processes correctly, which also involves informing the residential leaseholders and tenants.
 A great way to automate this is by using property management software, which ensures that lessees and residents receive information in a timely fashion.
-Bear in mind that failure to follow Section 20 properly can incur fees of £250 for major works and £100 for long term agreements, for each lessee.
+Bear in mind that failure to do so means that the landlord or the property management company can only recover £250 for works to the building and £100 per leaseholder per year in respect of long term contract, meaning that there could be a huge financial implication if that falls short of the project cost

 Managing paperwork and data